michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 ### Posting collateral
 The first step in onboarding is posting collateral.
 To start, we are capping this collateral at 1 ETH per-pubkey.
 Collateral can be sent to \<INSERT ENS NAME\>.
-Please send us the transaction details via telegram or discord, and we will manually update the database.
+Please send us the transaction details via telegram or discord and we will manually update the database.

 ### Using collateral IDs